smart-edge-open/ido-specs/doc/reference-architectures/Smartedge-Open-Experience-Kit-Near-Edge.md

 #### Manual setup
 Reboot platform, go to the BIOS setup during server boot process and set correct options.

-### Setting up machine with Ansible
+### Setting up the machine with Ansible

-#### Steps to be performed on the machine, where the Ansible playbook is going to be run
+#### Steps to be performed on the machine where the Ansible playbook will be run

 1. Copy SSH key from machine, where the Ansible playbook is going to be run, to the target machines.
 Example commands:
     > NOTE: Generate ssh key if is not present on the machine: `ssh-keygen -t rsa` (Press enter key to apply default values)